elibolonur/adformify/README.md

 - tasks
 - delay

---target=dist/zip --cta=https://www.google.se --tasks=2 --delay=0

 ### target
 To define target folder.
 Default is root folder where the command is executed.
+Default is ```./files```
 ex: ```adformify --target=files/zip```

 ### cta